qemu/qemu/docs/tools/qemu-storage-daemon.rst

   created but before accepting connections.
 The daemon has started successfully when the pid file is written and clients may begin connecting.

+.. option:: --daemonize

+  Daemonize the process.
+The parent process will exit once startup is complete (i.e., after the pid file has been or would have been written) or failure occurs.
+Its exit code reflects whether the child has started up successfully or failed to do so.

 Examples
 --------
 Launch the daemon with QMP monitor socket ``qmp.sock`` so clients can execute